-This isn't something most of us think about anymore, because most of the commercial software we use on our home computers either comes pre-loaded, installs automatically from the App Store, or has some kind of built-in installation wizard to help guide you through the process.
+This isn't something most of us think about anymore.
+Most of the commercial software we use on our home computers come pre-loaded.
+Other times, it installs automatically from an App Store or has some kind of built-in installation wizard to help guide you through the process.

 But it wasn't always the case.

 Any single software application usually relies on a number of other software applications.
-Think about your home or office computer: If you use a common program like Word, that program is relying on another program to run the printer, another program to manages fonts, and several dozen other programs to do several dozen other things.
+Think about your home or office computer: If you use a common program like Word, that program is relying on another program to run the printer.
+Furthermore, another program to manages fonts, and several dozen other programs to do several dozens other things.

 I dread installing stuff, and I have a Ph.D. in computer science.